System Security with OpenSCAP

 • PCI-DSS profile for SUSE Linux Enterprise Server 12 and 15

-Other profiles, like the CIS profile, are community supplied and not officially supported by SUSE.
+Any other profile out of this lists are community supplied and not officially supported by SUSE.

 For Non-SUSE operating systems the included profiles are community supplied.
 They are not officially supported by SUSE.